-It is affected by a variety of disorders
+It is affected by a variety of disorders.

-- Achalasia– Is a condition in which the muscles of the lower part of the oesophagus fail to relax, preventing food from passing into the stomach causing a functional obstruction.This can often be treated by a balloon dilatation or surgery by keyhole surgery (VATS) or Robotic Surgery.
+- Achalasia is a condition in which the lower part of the oesophagus muscles fails to relax, preventing food from passing into the stomach, causing a functional obstruction.
+Balloon dilatation or surgery can often be treated by keyhole surgery (VATS) or Robotic Surgery.

 - Benign Esophageal Tumours occur in the esophagus and can become very large and can produce many complications.
-These tumours should therefore be operated as soon as the diagnosis is made.
+These tumours should, therefore, be operated as soon as the diagnosis is made.

 We provide a wide range of minimally invasive and open surgical treatments at our centre for GERD, achalasia, paraesophageal hernia, Barrett’s esophagus and benign esophageal tumours.
 These are beneficial because, in some cases, they may eliminate the need for more complex surgeries.
 In most cases, minimally invasive treatments reduce the patient’s length of hospital stay and shorten recovery time.
 We are specially trained in these methods to treat non-malignant esophageal diseases.